 Overview The roots of the NCCO began shortly after conscription in WWII was instituted.
 Little is known about the New York Office of the NCCO.
 It was headquartered at 31 Union Square West in New York City (NY) where the ACLU had its offices, and was likely set up in 1940, under the chairmanship of Norman Angell, and stayed in existence through 1945.
 In Washington (DC), the Temporary Committee for Legal Aid to Conscientious Objectors was formed in 1940.
 R. Boland Brooks had gone to NSBRO (National...

 Gerhard Elston served as an officer or staff member in many peace and international organizations including as Executive Director for Amnesty Internationl USA (1978-1981), board member of Clergy and Laity Concerned, Bread for the World, American Christians for the Abolition of Torture, and the American Civil Liberties Union.
 He died suddenly in 1992 at the age of 68.

 Identifier: SCPC-CDG-A-Joint Amnesty Committee

 Scope and Contents The bulk of the Allen S. Olmsted papers is correspondence (1898-1977).
 Most of these are carbon copies of letters dictated by Olmsted and filed in subject transfer files at his law offices in Philadelphia and Media (Pennsylvania) [note: there are also many letters from Allen Olmsted in the papers of his wife, Mildred Scott Olmsted (DG 082)].
 Correspondents include Brent Dow Allinson, Gertrude Baer, Emily Greene Balch, Roger Nash Baldwin, Witter Brynner, Joseph S. Clark, Sophia H. Dulles,...

-Overview Primarily correspondence related to Wood's activities in areas of peace, civil rights, black and Quaker education.
-Wood was founding member of American Civil Liberties Union, American Friends Service Committee and National Urban League.
-He was president of the Urban League for 26 years; elected in 1917 to Fisk University Board of Trustees; member of Haverford College Board of Managers.
+Overview Primarily correspondence related to Wood's activities in areas of peace, civil rights, African American education, and Quaker education.
+Wood was founding member of American Civil Liberties Union, American Friends Service Committee, and National Urban League.
+He was president of the Urban League for 26 years; elected in 1917 to Fisk University Board of Trustees; and a member of Haverford College Board of Managers.
 Correspondents include Jane Addams, Roger N. Baldwin, W. E. B. DuBois, Rufus...